firezone/firezone/docs/docs/deploy/reverse-proxies/apache.md

 These expect the apache to be running on the same host as Firezone and `default['firezone']['phoenix']['port']` to be `13000`.

-### Without SSL termination
+## Without SSL termination

-Take into account that a previous proxy will need to terminate SSL connections.
+Since Firezone requires HTTPS for the web portal, please bear in mind a downstream proxy will need to terminate SSL connections in this scenario.

 `<server-name>` needs to be replaced with your domain name.